 A new year means a new you, right?
-So, as the calendar flips to 2023, you’ve made some resolutions to guide the way.
-Maybe it’s a pledge to eat healthier, exercise more or drop a few pounds.
+As the calendar flips to a new date, you’ve made some resolutions to guide the way.
+Maybe it’s a pledge to eat healthier, exercise more or finally give up smoking for good.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy